manimino/ducks/dev/notes.md

 ### BTree indexing

-The weak point of dbox at present is high-cardinality data, such as numerics.
+The weak point of filterbox at present is high-cardinality data, such as numerics.
 Those don't go well in the hash-based data structures.

 But that could be pretty easily improved.

-#### DBox implementation
+#### FilterBox implementation

 The `BTrees` package contains an `OLBTree` that would work well.